djpowell/liverepl/README.md

 You can use the repl to develop interactively, run code, inspect variables, and redefine Clojure functions.

+## News

+New 1.1 branch - mostly just a core reorganization at the moment

 ## Getting started

 Download and unzip the binary release from: